Byte-Masons/reaper-core/README.md

 Our treasury includes a small amount of accounting functions

-## Community 🐄
+## Community 💀

-If you have any questions, reach us out on any of our channels.
-Our community is awesome and there’s always someone to help out.
-Even if you don’t have doubts, come say hi!
+If you have any questions, concerns or suggestions join our communtiy.
+We want to hear from people who use our service and help foster a positive community for fantom power users and novices alike.
+We look forward to helping you Reap, Compound, and Reapet.

 Discord: https://discord.gg/UGyepS9